RETURN_TO_INTELLIGENCE

 E-Commerce Platform Updates

-• USPS labels must still be purchased through TikTok Shipping
+• USPS labels must be purchased through TikTok Shipping

 Meta Ads: Lookalike Phase-Out Complete